prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 "shortCode": "SC1"
 }
 ```
-And you should see the challenge instance we just created:
+And you should see the Challenge instance we just created:

 ```
 {